jpdevries/developer-style-guide/README.md

 ```

 ### Cachebusting Assets
 To leverage the browser cache and ensure that the cache is flushed when updates are made it is important to include a version number or some type of unique hash within your assets file name.
-For example instead of `app.js` you'd name your file `app.1.0.0.js`.
+For example instead of `app.js` you'd name your file&nbsp;`app.1.0.0.js`.

 ### Lazy Load Scripts

 Thus far we've explored HTML patterns to load scripts.
-You can also load your depdencies with `lazyload-script`:
+You can also load your depdencies with&nbsp;`lazyload-script`:

 ```js
 import lazyLoadScript from 'lazyload-script';